 Since you don’t want your broccoli to reach maturity, you don’t have to go for costly seeds.
 Instead, choose cheaply sold broccoli seeds meant for sprouting only, not producing mature, large, and high-quality broccoli heads.

-Focus on looking for organic sprouting seeds for broccoli rather than seeds treated with fungicides.
+Focus on looking for organic sprouting seeds for broccoli (affiliate link) rather than seeds treated with fungicides.
 Organic is a key factor for cultivating fresh sprouts instead of rushing to buy seeds bred using conventional herbicides or pesticides.
-You can purchase high-quality broccoli sprouting seeds from online retailing platforms at affordable rates.
+You can purchase high-quality broccoli sprouting seeds (affiliate link) from online retailing platforms at affordable rates.